-You get an error about the package not being uploaded to the server
+You get an error about the package not being uploaded to the server upload_max_filesize = 10M post_max_size = 10M

 The installation packages of our extensions are rather big.
 Many server have a maximum file upload size or a maximum POST request size which is too small - typically around 2MB - for our software to install.
 The best solution is to ask your host to set the following in the server's php.ini: